elgorrion/exeqpdal/CONTRIBUTING.md

     pytest tests/
     ```

-    Run `pytest -m "not integration"` when you cannot provide PDAL or the sample datasets.
+    Use `pytest -m "not integration"` to skip tests requiring PDAL and test datasets.
 Keep test
     outputs (especially under `tests/laz_to_writers/outputs/`) out of commits.

 -   Commit your changes using the existing Conventional Commit prefixes (for example,